Book 22 SEA PALACE

 …and we watched her sleep again.

-IN THE CORRIDORS OF LORD-April 22 2008-34 years sober today-TriciVenola ©2008 34 years before this drawing, I cleaned up my act in order to do right by my talent and create art worth looking at.
+34 years before this drawing, I cleaned up my act in order to do right by my talent and create art worth looking at.
 Drawing this fabulous Byzantine window was the best way to celebrate.
-It’s part of the Corridor of Lord, which connected the Manaura Palace to the Church of Lord down the hill.
-The Empress walked the corridor above, in grand processional, from her marriage in the Church to its consummation in the Palace.
-Chanting priests, acolytes swinging censers, clouds of incense, torchlight on polished marble or sunshine slanting in through the windows, bridesmaids singing and flinging flowers… a thousand years ago.
-While here below, slaves built up the fires to warm the floors above, there was a bathhouse, there were soldiers.
-All gone now.
+It’s part of the Corridor of Lord, which connected the Magnaura Palace to the Church of Lord down the hill.

 This wall was sandblasted by “restorers” some years ago, the guard tower kitsched up, and the 10th century Aetos Church and its frescoes razed for a hotel.
 We tried to get some help from Unesco, but were informed that the country in which the antiquities reside had to cooperate.
 I did get pictures, and I will do drawings.
 Stay tuned.